 The first known record of the name was when it was used in a speech by Governor Perry at Glassy Mountain Baptist Church in 1832.
 But it was probably used before then.

 After the War, the Reconstruction period put additional burdens on the people who lived in poverty.
 Between the War and the Reconstruction Era, people suffered and poverty was grinding.
 One way they found of making money was making moonshine.
 It was a matter of economics.
 Let's say you raised a bushel of corn.
-You could sell the bushel of corn for .50 cents/bushel or you could use that bushel of corn to make moonshine and make $12.50 from the same bushel.
+For example, you could sell the bushel of corn for .50 cents/bushel or you could use that bushel of corn to make moonshine and make $2.50 from the same bushel.
 Moonshine not only made more money but was easier to transport.
 Which would you do?
 Many residents of Dark Corner were willing to run stills and and moonshine for the money, plain and simple.
 Of course, getting caught cost them jail time.
 Even those residents who didn't make or run 'shine understood why their neighbors did or were scared of those who did.
 During the 1920's, there was Prohibition.
 Those who made liquor, could make even more money.
 During the 1930's, the Great Depression, made moonshine earnings a necessity.
 Corn was raised on the river bottoms, ground into meal, made into mash and alcohol was distilled.
 Wagons (later automobiles) took their loads into Greenville and Spartanburg where it was sold to buy food and supplies.
 People who lived in this area were concentrated along places like Table Rock, Beaver Dam Creek, Devils Fork (under water at present day Lake Jocassee), Hogback and Glassy Mountains, Caesers Head (Saluda Mountain, SC).

 There were few roads in and out of the area and it was densely forested.
 President George Washington was the first to appoint High Sheriffs to collect taxes on homemade liquor.
 These officers were called Revenuers.
 The first sheriff dispatched to Dark Corner was shot and killed.
 The people of Dark Corner felt such laws were unreasonable.
 They used their land and their labor to grow crops and then they processed the crops in a way that made it easier to transport and would make more money.
 So they didn't think it was the government's business.
 Government agents, especially during the prohibition, were looked on as enemies.
 And strangers could be the hated "Revenuers", so strangers took their life in their hands entering the Dark Corner area.
 From the 1930s up through the 1950s, moonshining was so common you could spot a still on every creek and stream in the mostly wooded northern part of Greenville County.
 There are probably 100's of abandoned stills in the woods in the Dark Corner area to this day.